surajagrawal01/TextUtilis/README.md

 #### Efficient Text Handling: Optimize text handling processes with efficient algorithms for a seamless user experience.

 Contributing
 We welcome contributions from the community.
-If you find a bug, have a feature request, or want to contribute in any way, please follow our Contribution Guidelines.
+If you find a bug, have a feature request, or want to contribute in any way, please follow the Contribution Guidelines.